2. Symmetry-Reduced Energy Pre-screening (Scanning)

 • The current label enumerator supports up to three distinct dopant species.

-• Predicted single-point energies are surrogate ML values and should be interpreted as a ranking heuristic rather than absolute thermodynamic energies.
+• Predicted energies are surrogate ML values and should be interpreted as a ranking heuristic rather than absolute thermodynamic energies.

 • Sampling mode does not guarantee discovery of the global minimum but efficiently identifies low-energy candidates for subsequent relaxation.